- Last updated:

 - Member of Rotary Clubs of Hervey Bay, Toowoomba East and Rockhampton Sunrise

-- Patron of Sunnykids, the Beacon Foundation, The Friendship Force of the Sunshine Coast and the Sunshine Coast Sports Federation
+- Patron of Sunnykids, the Beacon Foundation, The Friendship Force of the Sunshine Coast, the Sunshine Coast Sports Federation and Mooloolaba Surf Life Saving Club

 - Vice Patron of the Maroochydore Surf Life Saving Club and Surf Life Saving Queensland